huangli712/Flink/docs/README.md

 ## Read the docs

 If everything is OK, you will find a new directory `build` under the `docs` folder.
 Get in it and then double click the `index.html` file to open it with browser.
+Enjoy it!